carbon-language/carbon-lang/llvm/docs/AMDGPU/AMDGPUAsmGFX1011.rst

 This document describes the syntax of *instructions specific to gfx1011 and gfx1012*.

-For a description of other gfx1011 and gfx1012 instructions see :doc:`Syntax of Core GFX10 Instructions<AMDGPUAsmGFX10>`.
+For a description of other gfx1011 and gfx1012 instructions see :doc:`Syntax of GFX10 RDNA1 Instructions<AMDGPUAsmGFX10>`.

 Notation
 ========